Private prison: Arguments for and against

 A 2016 article by Anastasia Glushko (a former worker in the private prison sector) argues in favor of privately owned prisons in Australia.
 According to Glushko, private prisons in Australia have decreased the costs of holding prisoners and increased positive relationships between inmates and correctional workers.
 Outsourcing prison services to private companies has allowed for costs to be cut in half.
 Compared with $270 a day in a government-run West Australian jail, each prisoner in the privately operated Acacia Prison near Perth costs the taxpayer $182.
 Glushko also says positive prisoner treatment was observed during privatisation in Australia by including more respectful attitudes to prisoners and mentoring schemes, increased out-of-cell time and more purposeful activities.

 However, a 2016 report from the University of Sydney found that in general, all states of Australia lacked a comprehensive approach to hold private prisons accountable to the government.
 The authors said that of all the states, Western Australia had the "most developed regulatory approach" to private prison accountability, as they had learnt from the examples in Queensland and Victoria.
 Western Australia provided much information about the running of private prisons in the state to the public, making it easier to assess performance.
 However the authors note that in spite of this, overall it is difficult to compare the performance and costs of private and public prisons as they often house different kinds and numbers of prisoners, in different states with different regulations.
 They note that Acacia Prison, sometimes held up as an example of how private prisons can be well run, cannot serve as a general example of prison privatisation.

+Some research in regard to private prisons also indicates that there is an increase in heat related mortality, suggesting a possible link between heat exposure and maintenance with heat related prisoner death.
+This has been examined in the lens of methods of cost-cutting, which could potentially effect private prisons abilities to provide a proper climate control system for inmates.
+Some academics argue that private prisons, due to their budget per inmate, are less incentivized to provide air-conditioning in areas with extreme heat.
+Therefore, it is suggested that inmates in private prisons can be more at risk during heatwaves.
+This has sparked concern from human rights organizations and inmate advocacy groups.